frejanordsiek/hdf5storage/README.rst

 Versions
 ========

+0.1.10.
+Minor feature/performance fix release doing the following.
+        * Issue #29.
+Added ``writes`` and ``reads`` functions to write and read more than one piece of data at a time and made ``savemat`` and ``loadmat`` use them to increase performance.
+          Previously, the HDF5 file was being opened and closed for each piece of data, which impacted performance, especially for large files.

 0.1.9.
 Bugfix and minor feature release doing the following.
        * Issue #23.
 Fixed bug where a structured ``np.ndarray`` with a field name of ``'O'`` could never be written as an